nokia/SBOM-QA/DOC/SBOM-QA_Test.md

 >***Note:*** The project provides a **Dockerfile** for containerized usage, enabling local builds or pulls from the GitHub Container Registry.

 ## 3.4.
 Test Targets Selection Criteria
-**Real-World Relevance:** Only publicly available, widely used open-source projects were considered to ensure practical evaluation of SCA tools.
+- **Real-World Relevance:** Only publicly available, widely used open-source projects were considered to ensure practical evaluation of SCA tools.

-**Ecosystem Diversity:** Projects cover multiple languages, build systems, and with or without package managers.
+- **Ecosystem Diversity:** Projects cover multiple languages, build systems, both with and without package managers.

-**Reference SBOM Availability:** For each test target, a Reference SBOM was available.
+- **Reference SBOM Availability:** For each test target, a Reference SBOM was available.

 ## 3.5.
 Reference SBOM

 A **Reference SBOM** is a standardized, machine-readable inventory of a project's dependencies and associated metadata, such as versions, licenses, and transitive relationships.
 It is generated directly from the **dependency graph** of the original, publicly available repositories of the respective test targets.

-These SBOMs provide a canonical view of all software components, including direct and transitive dependencies, and serve as a baseline for comparison and validation.
+These SBOMs provide a canonical representation of all software components, including direct and transitive dependencies, and serve as a baseline for comparison and validation.
 The dependency graph is a summary of the manifest and lock files stored in a repository and any dependencies that are submitted for the repository using the dependency submission API ([GitHub Docs: Dependency Graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph?utm_source=chatgpt.com)).

 For each test target, the Reference SBOM was exported from its **GitHub repository** using automated SBOM generation tools.
 These SBOMs capture the original dependency tree and associated metadata (e.g., versions, licenses) before any modifications or local testing.
-GitHub facilitates this process by allowing users to export an SBOM from a repository's dependency graph via the UI or REST API, producing an SPDX-compatible JSON file ([GitHub Docs: Exporting SBOM](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exporting-a-software-bill-of-materials-for-your-repository?utm_source=chatgpt.com)).
+GitHub facilitates this process by enabling users to export an SBOM from a repository's dependency graph through the UI or REST API, producing an SPDX-compatible JSON file ([GitHub Docs: Exporting SBOM](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exporting-a-software-bill-of-materials-for-your-repository?utm_source=chatgpt.com)).

 ## 3.6.
 Comparison and Analysis

 The generated SBOMs from each tool were benchmarked against the corresponding reference SBOMs.

-The comparison focused on:
+The comparison focused on the following criteria:

-Dependency coverage (direct and transitive)
+- **Dependency coverage** (direct and transitive)
-Accuracy of versioning
+- **Accuracy of versioning**
-Presence of critical metadata (license, hash, source URL)
+- **Presence of critical metadata** (e.g., license)

 ## 3.7.
 Validation
 [OpenChain Telco SBOM Validator](https://pypi.org/project/openchain-telco-sbom-validator/0.3.0/) was used to validate the structural compliance and metadata quality of each generated SBOM.
 Validation criteria included:

-Conformance to SPDX specification
+- **Conformance to SPDX specification**
-Inclusion of mandatory and recommended fields
+- **Inclusion of mandatory and recommended fields**
-Logical consistency (e.g., relationships, identifiers)
+- **Logical consistency** (e.g., relationships, identifiers)

 ---